mozeezy/retro_portfolio/README.md

-## Introducting a Retro Version of my Personal Website
+## Introducting a Retro Version of my Personal Website!

 This app was created using pure HTML and a bit of JavaScript.
 The CSS was applied using a framework called NES.css